 'Room For Company' (1997, Trad Arr) Maddy singing just to Liam's drum accompaniment and followed by the tune Hunsden House.

 'Stuttering Lovers' (1999) A Gay Woods song, "A bit of nonsense" as she described it, first appeared in the 30th Anniversary tour but never made it to the next album.
-Poor quality bootleg recordings do exist.
-It may have been recorded during Bedlam Born recording sessions but not sure.
+Bootleg recordings do exist.
+Peter was asked about why this song did not appear on Bedlam Born and he said that Gay just didn't bring it forward to rehearsals.

 'Through Moorfields' (2001, Trad Arr).
 Folk on The Pier, Cromer.
 Sung and arranged by Tim Harries.
 Never recorded as he left straight after.
 Great song!